joanvallve/yaml-schema-cpp/README.md

 - Default values can be specified for optional fields.
 - The values of can be limited to a set of options.
 - Use of polymorfism in type checking.
+- Boolean expressions.

 Future features:
 - Building a template YAML file from schema.
 - Default values for custom classes.
 - Options for custom classes.
+- Scalar expressions for default and options.

-This library uses *exprtk* (http://www.partow.net/programming/exprtk/index.html).
+This library uses [exprtk](http://www.partow.net/programming/exprtk/index.html) as boolean expressions interpreter.
 The file "exprtk.hpp" is redistributed without modifications, under the MIT license.

 ## Installation